ECS153/final-project-12am/README.md

   - Run Expo to test on iOS/Android device

     1. Install locally using npm
-        - go to directory `final-project-12am/faceID-frontend` run `cd ..` and `npm install expo-cli <--global>`
+        - go to directory `final-project-12am/faceID-frontend` run `npm install expo-cli <--global>`

     2. Download Expo Client (in App Store on iphone device)
         - For iOS, open your camera, scan the code from expo bundle on your web browser, then open Expo.
         - For Android, scan the code with the barcode scanner within the Expo Client app.

+    3. Now you can start testing by following the app prompt

 ### Backend
+  - Run Flask API with a temporary deployment link

+    1. Open browser and type in `http://3dfa15c1160e.ngrok.io`

+    2. Now you could skip the section "Run Flask API LOCALLY" and jump to "Training/Testing on Flask API"

+    3. If this link expired, check out the following instuction on how to run Flask locally

-  - Run Flask api the two detection components to test on desktop
+  - Run Flask API locally

     1. Set up virtual environment LOCALLY (one dir above the whole project dir)
         - run `python -m venv venv`